padzikm/TiltSample/README.md

 # how to run
 cd tilt && tilt up
 press space to open ui view (best view is detailed - switch in top left corner in tilt ui)
+# how to work with
+changes in code will be automatically detected by tilt - changed service will be rebuilded and redeployed on file save save changed source code and observe tilt ui tab in browser: gray means rebuilding and redeploying green means everything is running correctly red means there is error if tilt ui shows error navigate to errored task in tilt ui to see error details if you don't know what to do refresh errored task in tilt ui for rebuilding or redeploying
 # what services are available
 http://localhost:8080/front - frontend (folder frontend)
 http://localhost:8080/back1 - microservice back1 (folder backend)